Precision bound and optimal control in periodically modulated continuous quantum thermal machines: Conclusion

 Finally, we have used circular modulation to show that the TUR ratio is satisfied in the case of a continuously driven heat accelerator as well.

 The results presented in this work highlight the importance of optimal control to study fundamental bounds in the performance of quantum machines, and for designing high-performing quantum devices.
 We note that violation of the TUR bound Eq. \eqref{eqTURineq} has been reported in similar models described by phenomenological master equation and in presence of coherent dynamics \cite{coherent-4, TURDvira, tur-satis, coherent-2, coherent-3, coherent-5}.
-Consequently, the validity of the TUR bound in absence of secular approximation is an interesting open question, which we plan to address in future works.
-The validity/existence of the bounds for fluctuations in broad classes of quantum machines is also an interesting open question. \\\\
+Consequently, the validity of the TUR bound in absence of secular approximation is an intriguing open question, which we plan to address in future works.
+The validity/existence of the bounds for fluctuations in broad classes of quantum machines is also worth looking at. \\\\